piersfinlayson/software-defined-retro-rom/ci/docker/README.md

     -f ci/docker/Dockerfile.build .
 ```

-## Building SDRR via `sdrr` Container
+## Building One ROM via `sdrr` Container

-To build SDRR, create the sdrr container, from the repo root:
+To build One ROM, create the sdrr container, from the repo root:

 ```bash
 docker build \